henry-hsieh/riscv-asm-vim/README.md

 | Vimscript   | `g:riscv_asm_debug`                                |
 | Neovim Lua  | `vim.g.riscv_asm_debug`                            |

-If the option is defined (set to any value), the plugin will display more information while it's parsing the string in `g:riscv_asm_isa`.
+If the option is defined (set to any value), the plugin will display more information while it's parsing the value of `g:riscv_asm_isa` or the custom extensions.

 ## Other VIM plugins

 ### Tagbar
 [Tagbar](https://github.com/preservim/tagbar) is a Vim plugin that provides an easy way to browse the tags of the current file and get an overview of its structure.
 Follow steps in [Tagbar Wiki](https://github.com/preservim/tagbar/wiki#risc-v-asm) to apply it.

+## Contributing

+Contributions are welcome!
+If you encounter issues or have suggestions for improvements, please open an issue or submit a pull request on the [riscv-asm-vim](https://github.com/henry-hsieh/riscv-asm-vim).

+## License

+This plugin is licensed under the [MIT License](LICENSE.md).